 Obesity has become an epidemic in the industrialized world.
 In the U.S. the incidence of obesity, defined as a Body Mass Index (BMI) of 30 or above has more than doubled over the last 35 years to currently around 35% of the population, while two thirds of the population are considered overweight or obese (BMI > 25).
-Although the incidence rates have appeared to stabilize, the fact that over a third of the population is considered obese is very troubling.
-This is because of the health consequences of obesity.
 Obesity has been found to shorten life expectancy by eight years and extreme obesity by 14 years.
 This occurs because obesity is associated with cardiovascular problems such as coronary heart disease and hypertension, stroke, metabolic syndrome, diabetes, cancer, arthritis, and others.

-Obviously, there is a need for effective treatments to prevent or treat obesity.
+Obviously, there is a need for effective treatments to obese individuals.
 But, despite copious research and a myriad of dietary and exercise programs, there still is no safe and effective treatment.
 Mindfulness is known to be associated with lower risk for obesity, alter eating behavior and improve health in obesity.
 This suggests that mindfulness training may be an effective treatment for overeating and obesity alone or in combination with other therapies.
 Yoga may be particularly beneficial for the obese as it is both a mindfulness practice and an exercise.
 Yoga practice has been shown to have a myriad of physical and psychological benefits.
 These include significant loss of body weight and improvement in health in the obese.